laboon/ebook/text/60_combinatorial_testing.md

 ## An Example of Pairwise Testing

 Let's take a very simple example, a program which has only three variables for a character's formatting: bold, italic, and underline.
 These can be combined, so that, for example, a character can be just italic; or italic and underlined; or bold, italic and underlined.
-Since each of these variables is a Boolean (they can only be true or false---you can't have a "half-italic" character), the list of possibilities for a character can be expressed as a truth table.
+Since each of these variables is a Boolean (they can only be true or false---you can't have a "half-italic" character), the list of possibilities for a character can be expressed as a truth table:

 ```
      BOLD       | ITALIC    | UNDERLINE